saaya28/rpl-summer-2022/amaan/DailyLog.md

 * Read journal club article in depth and took notes
 * Met with Mariam to split up the work for the journal club presentation
 * Rory was able to get `opencv` and `rclpy` python packages working on the NUC so I was able to test out my code and debug issues
-* Worked on writing subscriber.py
+* Worked on writing subscriber.py and moved code to rpl-camera-vision repo (have not made a pull request yet - only pushed to my fork for now)